 You don’t need to be a web developer to take advantage of Amazon’s HTML5 app submission process.
 You can export HTML5 directly from InDesign using in5, upload your content to a server and submit the URL directly to Amazon.
 InDesign to app!
 No programming knowledge required and no recurring costs.

-Here’s a preview of the two fields that will be available in the SEO & Meta section of the in5 dialog starting in version 2.0:
+Here are the two fields that are available in the SEO & Meta section of the in5 dialog: